If you have ever been in the produce section of a grocery store and started to feel an intense craving for vinegar, you are not alone.

 The imbalance in the gut whether due to stress or bacteria is linked to many health problems including irritable bowel syndrome, indigestion and nausea.

-If you’re stressed, also look out for other common signs like fatigue and stomach pains.
+If you’re stressed, also look out for other common signs like fatigue, gut inflammation, and stomach pains.

 Is It Good to Eat Vinegar?

-You might also wonder if it’s good for you to eat vinegar.
+You might also wonder if it’s good for you to eat vinegar, or drink too!